crate/cloud-reference/docs/subscription-plans.rst

    :alt: AWS Marketplace CrateDB Cloud Contract offer

-By subscribing to the CrateDB Cloud Contract product, you will automatically be put in contact with our Sales department, which will further help you configure the right plan and contract according to your needs.
+By subscribing to the CrateDB Cloud Contract product, you will automatically be put in contact with our `Sales department`_, which will further help you configure the right plan and contract according to your needs.

 .. _subscription-plans-notes: